srijan-76448/mkvenv/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contributing
-Contributions to the `cbot` project are welcome!
+Contributions to the `mkvenv` project are welcome!
 If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

 ## NOTE:
 - Please make sure to change the `"creator-name"` tag which is present at `mkvenv/defaults/settings.json` to your name.
 By default it has my name "Srijan Bhattacharyya".